Nurjahan-Nipa/summarization/version2/readme.md

 ## ⚙️ Environment

-Use a Python virtual environment or Conda environment with the dependencies listed in `requirements.txt` or `st-llm-env.yaml`.
+Use a Python virtual environment using (https://github.com/pyenv/pyenv)  and then pyenv virtualenv using (https://github.com/pyenv/pyenv-virtualenv)

 Activate your environment:
 ```bash